-- Glucose – to detect diabetes and evaluate glucose control
+- Blood glucose – to detect diabetes and evaluate glucose control

 - Vitamin B12 – and other vitamin tests as indicated to detect vitamin deficiencies

-- CSF Analysis – to detect abnormalities or infections in the central nervous system
+- Cerebrospinal fluid (CSF) analysis – to detect abnormalities or infections in the central nervous system

 - Specific tests for infectious conditions, such as shingles (varicella zoster virus), Lyme disease, HIV/AIDS, cytomegalovirus (CMV), Epstein-Barr virus, and syphilis

-- Heavy metal tests – to detect poisoning
+- Heavy metal tests – to detect toxin exposure

 - Tests for medications such as phenytoin, long-term use of which can cause peripheral neuropathy

-- CBC (Complete Blood Count) – to detect blood cell abnormalities, infection, and metabolic problems
+- Complete blood count (CBC) – to detect blood cell abnormalities, infection, and metabolic problems

 - Rarely, genetic testing to identify certain inherited disorders